Search the collections

 Trainer Harry Telford commissioned noted New Zealand equine painter Stuart Reid in 1931 to produce this striking portrait of Phar Lap and jockey Jim Pike.
 The painting was proudly displ ...Images: 3

-Solid amber glass paperweight of Phar Lap's head.
-It belonged to trainer Harry Telford, and was amongst a number of items donated to the museum by his son and daughter-in-law in the 199 ...Images: 2
+Solid frosted clear glass paperweight of Phar Lap's head.
+It belonged to trainer Harry Telford, and was amongst a number of items donated to the museum by his son and daughter-in-law in ...Images: 2

 Album containing a collection of twelve photographs taken at Agua Caliente in 1932.
 Eleven of the photographs in the album are of Phar Lap.
 By 1931, Phar Lap had won virtually every ma ...From: Agua Caliente, Mexico Images: 2